HockeyJustin/i18nStronglyTypedCore/README.md

 ![alt tag](https://github.com//HockeyJustin/i18nStronglyTypedCore/blob/master/i18nStronglyTypedMVC/i18nStronglyTypedMVC/wwwroot/images/6.png?raw=true)

 8. In views/home/index, remove the standard content and add the following (remember to replace 'Testweb' with you own website's namespace).
-(Also see picture, for html tags, though the snipped should work)

 ```
 @{